i3D-net/ONE-GameHosting-SDK/readme.md

 The below are not provided or part of current goals.
 Please [add an issue](https://github.com/i3D-net/ONE-GameHosting-SDK/issues) for change requests!

-1. Testing on Linux distros other than Ubuntu 18.04.
+1. Testing on Linux distros other than Ubuntu 18.04, Ubuntu 20.04 and Ubuntu 22.04

 ### Layout